stbnrivas/dataModels/guidelines.md

 + Define a default unit for magnitudes.
 Normally it will be the unit as stated by the international system of units.

-+ If a quantity is expressed in a different unit than the default one, use the [unitCode](http://schema.org/unitCode) metadata property.
++ If a quantity is expressed in a different unit than the default one, use the [unitCode](http://schema.org/unitCode) metadata attribute.

 ## Relative values

-+ Use values between `0` and `1` for relative quantities, which represent property values such as `relativeHumidity`, `precipitationProbability`, etc.
++ Use values between `0` and `1` for relative quantities, which represent attribute values such as `relativeHumidity`, `precipitationProbability`, etc.

 ## Modelling location

-+ Use `address` property for civic locations as per [schema.org](http://schema.org/address)
++ Use `address` attribute for civic locations as per [schema.org](http://schema.org/address)

-+ Use `location` property for geographical coordinates.
++ Use `location` attribute for geographical coordinates.
 Ideally use GeoJSON for codifying geospatial properties.
 That works from Orion 1.2 on.
 If not use, old NGSI version 1 type `coords`.

 ## Modelling linked data